alexgaarciia/AIMathAnalysis/README.md

 **Note that the only resources that are close to talking about prompting the plugin are YouTube videos.**

 ### Experiments
-In order to test how much we can do by simply giving text as input, we provided some mathematical problems witb varying difficulty, and therefore asked to translate the code to any other programming language such as R or Python (the "translated codes" can be found [here](https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/mathexperiments.R)).
+In order to _test how much we can do by simply giving text as input_, we provided some mathematical problems with varying difficulty, and therefore asked to translate the code to any other programming language such as R or Python (the "translated codes" can be found [here](https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/mathexperiments.R)).

 #### Level 1: Inventing and inverting a matrix.
 - Prompt: